 Pornography is not a new phenomenon by any stretch of the imagination.
-It is not some spawn of the internet or byproduct of the digital age.
+It is not some spawn of the internet or a byproduct of the digital age.
 The creation and distribution of sexually explicit material designed to arouse viewers and feed human lust has been in practice for centuries.
-But is it a sinful?
+But is it sinful?
 Is consuming any form of pornography considered a sin?

-Today, pornography has simply become more ubiquitous and accessible, made readily available to anyone with a smartphone, tablet, or laptop.
+Today, pornography has become more ubiquitous and accessible, made readily available to anyone with a smartphone, tablet, or laptop.

 But make no mistake.
 Is it a sin to watch porn?
 The answer is yes.
 Watching pornography or having anything to do with the proliferation of pornography is a sin for several reasons.